selina603/mktcontent/offers/ms-mc-azr-44p-en.md

 You can also avoid having your Compute resources removed by doing either of the following every 15 days:

-- Log  into the management [portal](https://manage.windowsazure.cn/)
+- Log  into the management <a id="ms-mc-azr-44p-en_manage.windowsazure.cn" href="https://manage.windowsazure.cn/">portal</a>
 - Access your hosted service(s) via our Azure APIs